realityexpander/AlamoHunt2/README.md

 - Map allows selection of individual venue
 - Each individual venue activity shows details of venue and allow to view on Foursquare site or the website for the venue.
+- Uses collaping menu to show individual venue details
+- Properly adheres to android UI standards

+Refactors for version 2
+- possibly use only one kind of venue object for the Foursquare data and the internal data
+- Make UI prettier
+- Add more details to individual venue details activity
+- Using retrofit more efficiently
+  - Currently it loads a venue then must go get the details about each venue from a different endpoint